openstack/heat/README.rst

 ====

-This is the beginings of an OpenStack project that provides a programmable interface to orchestrate1 multiple cloud applications implementing well known standards such as CloudFormations and Tosca.
+This is the beginings of an OpenStack project that provides a programmable interface to orchestrate multiple cloud applications implementing well known standards such as CloudFormation and TOSCA.

-Currently we are focusing on CloudFormations but are watching the development of the Tosca specification.
+Currently we are focusing on CloudFormation but are watching the development of the TOSCA specification.

 Why heat?
 It makes the clouds raise and keeps them there.

 Quick Start
 -----------

-If you'd like to run trunk, you can clone the git repo:
+If you'd like to run from the master branch, you can clone the git repo:

     git clone git@github.com:heat-api/heat.git